soniacasanova/Horoscope-site-freeproject/README.md

 # Horoscope-site-freeproject
-This is a mini project I am creating to test my recent abilities with JavaScript, learned in the full stack postgraduate.
+This is a mini project.